Marketing Collaboration Agreement

 - Limitation of liability - The liability section will provide each party with protection from the others actions in regards to third parties.

 - Confidential information - In this section, you would want to outline what information is proprietary and other information that needs to be protected.

 If you need help with drafting a marketing collaboration agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.